-- 8.20 We understand that those most open to switching banks include those with fewer products (because it is less complicated to switch), and younger customers who tend to have less attachment to suppliers.
-Younger customers are also most likely to have fewer products.
-These customers reflect a long-term value proposition, but do not generate the highest value to banks in the present. - 8.21 Taking the low rates of switching together with the large proportion of customers who would not consider smaller banks or non-bank providers, we find that the low customer engagement in personal banking constitutes an ongoing barrier to entry and expansion for small and newer providers.
-Consequently, this reduces the competitive pressure they can exert on the dominant players in the market. - 8.22 This finding corresponds with what we've heard from smaller banks during this market study.
-For example, in their joint submission on the Preliminary Issues paper:644
+- 8.21 Taking the low rates of switching together with the large proportion of customers who would not consider smaller banks or non-bank providers, we find that the low customer engagement in personal banking constitutes an ongoing barrier to entry and expansion for small and newer providers.
+Consequently, this reduces the competitive pressure they can exert on the dominant players in the market.^{642, 643} - 8.22 This finding corresponds with what we've heard from smaller banks during this market study.
+For example, in their joint submission on the Preliminary Issues paper: 644